-Of course, as mentioned earlier, you can also always load atom coordinates from an external PDB or XYZ file.
+(If these customizations are not enough for your needs, you can also always load atom coordinates from an external PDB or XYZ file.
 Such files can be generated by PACKMOL, or a variety of advanced graphical molecular modeling programs.
-For complex systems, this may be the best choice.
+For complex systems, this may be the best choice.)